Dr Sarah Dimeloe PhD

 Biography

 Sarah Dimeloe qualified with an MPharm (Hons) from the University of Nottingham in 2004.
-She then completed her professional training as a pharmacist at Guy’s and St. Thomas’ NHS Foundation Trust.
+She completed her professional training as a pharmacist at Guy’s and St. Thomas’ NHS Foundation Trust and a PhD in Immunology at King’s College London.

 In 2012 Sarah moved to the University of Basel in Switzerland to undertake post-doctoral research in the laboratory of Professor Christoph Hess.
 Here, Sarah began to investigate metabolic activity in T cells and how that relates to their important roles in health and disease.